Total Joint Replacements

 In a Total Hip Replacement (also called total hip arthroplasty), the damaged bone and cartilage is removed and replaced with prosthetic components.

 The damaged femoral head is removed and replaced with a metal stem that is placed into the hollow center of the femur.
 The femoral stem may be either cemented or "press fit" into the bone.
 A metal or ceramic ball is placed on the upper part of the stem.
+This ball replaces the damaged femoral head that was removed.

 The damaged cartilage surface of the socket (acetabulum) is removed and replaced with a metal socket.
 Screws or cement are sometimes used to hold the socket in place.